eslamayman1214/Genomic-Bioinformatics-Task-/README.md

 # Genomic-Bioinformatics-Task-
- assemble two types of reads (Short rads, Pair reads) using the De  Bruijn graph representation and the Eulerian path to obtain the  original sequence from that representation.
+assembling two types of reads using the De Bruijn graph representation and the Eulerian path to obtain the original sequence from that representation.